VERY LIGHT SPOILERS AHEAD: This blog will discuss only plot points made clear from early reviews and trailers.

-Along their journey, Kratos and Atreus encounter a mysterious woman, known as the Witch of the Woods, a character who plays an important role in the narrative.
-The witch is an intriguing character, and I wanted to lace her theme with elements of mystery, even danger.
+Along their journey, Kratos and Atreus encounter a mysterious woman, known as the Witch of the Woods, a character who plays an important role in the narrative, who is later revealed to be the Vanir goddess Freya.
+Freya is an intriguing character, and I wanted to lace her theme with elements of mystery, even danger.

 The primary instrument for her melody is a renaissance and baroque instrument called a viola da gamba, an ancestor of the modern cello.

 Freya lives deep in the woods, and her visual aesthetic draws from nature.
 I represented this connection to the forest by framing her melody with colors evoking nature.
 A pair of Celtic harps merge to form a rapid network of arpeggios, dripping like rain drops down spider silk.
 This texture is punctured by freely performed log drums, claves, sticks, and other wooden percussion.
 These sounds rattle gently like chimes in the breeze, connecting them to nature.

 Freya’s theme is expressive and exotic, and it nudges gamers to wonder if there’s more to her than meets the eye.
 On the album, listen for variants of her theme in “The Healing” and “Salvation.”